brandonhorst/elliptical/doc/apireference/phrases.md

 - `limit: Integer` - If `<limit>` substrings are parsed successfully (all the way to the end of the parse chain), then stop attempting to parse further substrings.
+- `greedy: Boolean` - Used alongside limiting.
+Which order should input substrings be attempted in

+## `dynamic`

+Generate grammars dynamically based upon input.

+### Props

+- `describe`: Function(input:String) - This function is called with each input substring.
+If it returns an `Element`, that element will be parsed with that input in place of this element.
+- `splitOn: String | RegExp` - Argument to `String::split` to determine
+  which substrings to attempt parsing.
+  - `consumeAll: Boolean` - Do not attempt to parse substrings, only parse the entire remaining string.
+Improves performance if the `freetext` is the final phrase in a command
+- `limit: Integer` - If `<limit>` substrings are parsed successfully (all the way to the end of the parse chain), then stop attempting to parse further substrings.
+- `greedy: Boolean` - Used alongside limiting.
+Which order should input substrings be attempted in

 ## `filter`